 I want to explain.
 BUT, I don’t mean to make a big fuss.
 Look, I know everyone has a story.
-Everyone’s life has really shitty, difficult aspects.
-(Pardon my French).
+Everyone’s life has really shitty, difficult aspects (pardon my French).
 People are frying much bigger fish than I am but if anything I share can encourage anyone… well… so be it.

 If I was going to talk about a chapter of life, I would say the last five years have progressively gotten more difficult and more difficult.
 Thankfully ebbing and flowing but increasing in stress none-the-less.

 That was about the time I had my second baby and our successful painting/faux finishing business went down la toilette.
-If I go back and re-read the posts from back then – woosh – it takes me back to that terrified, how are we going to pay the bills feeling.
+If I go back and re-read the posts from back then – whoosh – it takes me back to that terrified, how are we going to pay the bills feeling.
 But, we trimmed back… muddled thru.
 And sent our resume after resume to no avail.

 Then two years later the call for the current job came thru.
 Dreadful pay, but we took it, so there would be SOMETHING coming in.
-Remember (as many of you know) when you are self employed, there is no “unemployment” you are just – on your own.
+Remember (as many of you know) when you are self employed, there is no “unemployment”.
+You are just – on your own.

 Three months later we had another baby.

 Now, you may not have any sympathy (and I don’t care) you may (as some have), criticize our desire to grow our family without the income we were used to.
 Well, here is the thing.
 We made the decision that we did not want to be in our 60’s some day – looking back ay this stinking economy and saying “We let MONEY keep us from having the family we wanted???”
 We just thought that would be more horrible than suffering thru budgets and shoestrings.

 Than 20 months later we had another baby.
 Our “last.”
 And we finally started to wake up about a few things.